PATRIC3/p3_docs/docroot/user_guides/views_tables_action-bar.rst

 Website Views, Tables, Action Bar
 =================================
 PATRIC has some fundamental navigation and interaction schemes that are used throughout the website.
-The user guides below provide a detailed description of each that, once understood, will make using the PATRIC easier and more intuitive.
+The user guides below provide a detailed description of each that, once understood, will make using PATRIC easier and more intuitive.

 .. toctree::
    :maxdepth: 1